Shodo Daisuki Episode 19

 Shimauchi 03:14

-First, about the seal materials.
-These include stone, wood, bamboo root, ivory, crystal, and so on.
+First, the seal materials.
+These include stone, wood, bamboo root, ivory, crystal, etc.

 Shimauchi 03:33

-In Japan, we don’t have particularly good stones, so most seal stones are imported from China.
+In Japan, good stone materials are scarce, so most are imported from China.

 Shimauchi 03:50